Personal Injury Accidents: Preserve Evidence

 The best way to preserve evidence of a physical injury is to promptly report them to a doctor and also by photographing any visible cuts, marks, bruises, casts, bandages, or other devices.
 Without early documentation of your injuries proving your claims later can be much more difficult.
 Injuries heal and look less serious than they were and waiting to receive treatment can lead an insurance company to believe that your injuries were less severe than you are claiming.

-For more information on how to proceed after an accident contact us.
+For more information on how to proceed after an accident contact our accident law firm for a free consultation.